bizz84/starter_architecture_flutter_firebase/README.md

 Strictly speaking, we can introduce a distinction:

 - **pure UI widgets**: these are the usual buttons, texts, containers
-- **logic or presentational widgets**: these are used to decide what widget to return, based on some condition (e.g. if the user is signed in, return the home page, otherwise return the sign in page)
+- **logic or presentational widgets**: these are used to decide what widget to return, based on some condition (e.g. to return the home page or sign page based on the authentication status of the user).

 -----